Suf Podgoreanu: Return to Maccabi Haifa

 On 2 September 2022, Podgoreanu returned to Maccabi Haifa on loan with an option to buy.

+On 16 May 2023, he won his first adult title, as winning the Israeli Premier League championship.

+Loan to Heracles Almelo

+On 22 August 2024, Podgoreanu was loaned by Heracles Almelo in the Netherlands.

 International career

-He has been a youth international for Israel since 2017.
+Podgoreanu has been a youth international for Israel since 2017.

 He also plays for the Israel U-21 since 2021.

 He was called up for the senior Israel national team in October 2021, during their 2022 FIFA World Cup qualifiers - UEFA.
 Podgoreanu debuted for a full match with the senior team in a 3–2 home win for Israel against Faroe Islands on 15 November 2021, at the 2022 FIFA World Cup qualifiers - UEFA, where he had an assist as well.